Q1. How does democracy produce an accountable, responsive and legitimate government?

 What does Nannu’s example show?
 What impact did Nannu’s action have on officials?
 Ask your parents their experiences when they approach government officials to attend to their problems.

-Ans. (a) Nannu’s example shows that ordinary people should be aware of their rights.
+Ans: (a) Nannu’s example shows that ordinary people should be aware of their rights.
 They should exercise their rights without any fear as has been done by Nannu.

 (b) Nannu’s action has a significant effect on the officials who not only made his ration card but also offered him a cup of tea at the office of the Food and Supply Officer.
 He was given proper respect.
 However, the Food and Supply Officer requested him to withdraw his application because his ration card had been prepared.

-(c) The experiences of the parents is not satisfactory.
+(c) The experiences of the parents are not satisfactory.
 Generally the govt, officials do not bother about the people who visit them.
 Their problems are not solved.
 They are asked to come again and again.
 However now there is some improvement due to Right to Information.

 |3.
 What are the fundamental rights protected by democracy?|